MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-data-gateways.md

 The remainder of this section describes how to update the gateway software.

-#### Install updates on development or test gateway
+#### Install updates on development or test gateways

 It's important to keep your gateways up to date to avoid unexpected disruption, and also to benefit from the latest improvements.
 Nonetheless, updates can have unexpected consequences for your gateway performance and function.
 To avoid impacting business-critical solutions, you should first install gateway software updates to a development or test gateway (before they're applied to gateways that support production environments).

 #### Validate updates

 You can test gateways by first applying the update to gateways that support development and test environments.

 Consider the following points when validating gateway updates.

 - **Define repeatable test conditions:** You should define a list of repeatable test conditions to help you ensure that you test all the relevant gateway operations and data sources.
 For example, you could identify which reports and semantic models are deemed critical and require validation.
 You might also have some compliance requirements to be met that qualify as repeatable test conditions.
 - **Use a set of test reports:** Keep a set of reports to use for functional testing each time the gateway is updated.
 These reports help you quickly validate your repeatable test conditions.
 These test reports often only show totals and counts.
 Your goal is to ensure that you test access, rendering, and refresh for: